Resources for deaf children and young people

 Ali’s getting hearing aids, how does it make him feel?
 Excited?
 A bit sad?
 Worried?
 He’s just not sure, but that’s okay.
 Follow Ali’s adventure in getting his aids and see how he gets on.
 A fantastic comic book story for preparing children for what to expect when they get fitted for hearing aids.

-Download: Ali gets hearing aids
+Download or order: Ali gets hearing aids

 Harvey gets Grommets